bristola/DatabaseGrapher/README.md

 relationships between tables, and can group statistics by multiple tables using this relation.

+There has been supplied an demo sqlite3 database called *MLBData.sqlite3* that can be used to test the program.
+Also, the *sqlite-jdbc-3.16.1.jar* JAR file is required to run the program.
+This is also included in the repository in order to allow the execution of the program.
+This JAR is from the downloads page of the repository https://bitbucket.org/xerial/sqlite-jdbc.
+You must have this included on your class path.
+You can either download it yourself or use the supplied version of the jar file.

 ## Execution

   1. Traverse to the project's root directory